nya3jp/tast/docs/writing_tests.md

 overhead in Tast; the overhead comes from repeating the same slow operations _within_ multiple tests.

+*** aside
+Not all time-consuming setup steps need to live within your test _body_.
+Some time-consuming steps can be specified as [preconditions], which give test authors the option not to consolidate tests with shared preconditions if they so desire.
+***

 [TotT 227]: http://go/tott/227
 [TotT 324]: http://go/tott/324
 [TotT 339]: http://go/tott/339
 [TotT 520]: http://go/tott/520
 [Unit Testing Best Practices Do's and Don'ts]: http://go/unit-test-practices#behavior-testing-dos-and-donts
+[Errors and Logging]: #errors-and-logging
+[preconditions]: #preconditions

 ### Device dependencies